 2. With Vinegar And Baking Soda

 This will ensure the reaction is forced downwards through the pipes to where the sink clog is.
 Let the mixture sit for 15 minutes before removing the cover and pouring about 2 litres of hot water down the drain.
-You can add more baking soda and vinegar a few times before rinsing with boiling water.
+You can add more baking soda and vinegar before rinsing with boiling water.

 3. Unclogging With A Plunger